wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.2.5 =
+* Fix: Fixed an issue that could occur on older WordPress versions when processing login attempts

 = 6.2.4 =
 * Improvement: Scan times for very large sites with huge numbers of files are greatly improved.